 Second, as readers they will increasingly be able to search the full text of all the research published in their area, not just the research available to them via the subscriptions their institution offers.

 (a) The policy applies to all original, peer-reviewed, research publications that have been supported, in whole or in part, by the Wellcome Trust.
-The policy does not apply to editorials, letters, conference proceedings or review articles.
+The policy does not apply to editorials, letters, conference proceedings, review articles or study protocols.
 Should a Trust-funded author wish to make a non-commissioned review article open access, the Trust is willing to meet the cost of the Article Processing Charge (APC) where the publisher provides a Wellcome-compliant paid open access option (see FAQ 12)

 (b) From 1 October 2013 the Trust’s open access policy was extended to include scholarly monographs and book chapters authored and co-authored by Wellcome grantholders that arise as part of their grant-funded research.
 See FAQ 8 for more information.